 Propaganda was not just something that Hitler used.
 It is widely used in our society today.

 Mass communication makes propaganda more sophisticated.
-We come across propaganda on television, on radio, and in popular magazines.
-We are bombarded with propaganda everyday in advertising and by politicians.
+Propoganda is used on television, radio and in popular magazines, as well as by methodology of politicians.

 - The War Department was changed to The Department of Defense in the 1940s